LangGraph

 run_with_hitlrequires both a checkpointer at compile time andthread_idinconfig["configurable"].
 Either omission raisesValueErrorat entry.- LangGraph checkpoint state I/O (

-BaseCheckpointSaver.put/get) is not observed by the substrate — that’s a LangGraph-internal concern; pick any saver implementation. - A runnable end-to-end demo with a stub model and an auto-approve transport:
+BaseCheckpointSaver.put/get) is not observed by the control plane — that’s a LangGraph-internal concern; pick any saver implementation. - A runnable end-to-end demo with a stub model and an auto-approve transport:

 examples/langgraph_qa.py.